judah-axelrod/Baseball-Research/Situational-Pitching/README.md

+The full blog post can be viewed here: https://someballparkfigures.wordpress.com/2020/04/28/how-we-evaluate-situational-pitching/

 For the sake of brevity, the part of the code related to obtaining and importing the raw data is omitted.

 More Information about the raw data: